-I received my Postgraduate Diploma in Play Therapy from The Academy of Play and Child Psychotherapy, awarded by the National University of Ireland, Galway (NUIG) in 2018.
-I am a member of PTIRL and am on the Register of Play & Creative Arts Therapists.
-Additionally, I hold a postgraduate certificate in Creative Clinical Supervision awarded by PTUK, allowing me to offer insightful supervision to fellow therapists.
+I received my Postgraduate Diploma in Play Therapy from The Academy of Play and Child Psychotherapy, awarded by the National University of Ireland, Galway in 2018.
+I am a member of PTIrl and on the Register of Play & Creative Arts Therapists.
+I also hold a postgraduate certificate in Creative Clinical Supervision awarded by PTUK.

 My Core Values